agude/agude.github.io/_posts/2021-11-22-management_vs_ic_the_pyramid_and_the_spire.md

 In the data organization, there was one senior vice presidents (M8), two vice presidents (M7), and roughly five directors (M6).
-There were only two L6s, and one of them had almost 20 years of experience in the company.
+There were only two L6s, and one of them had almost 20 years of experience at the company.
 All of the managers has less tenure than that.

 ## The Track Forward